AppCoreNet/Shared/CONTRIBUTING.md

 ## Coding

-The AppCore .NET project uses [A successful Git branching model](https://nvie.com/posts/a-successful-git-branching-model/) for handling releases.
+The AppCore .NET project uses simple GitHub branching model for handling releases.
 Please make sure your pull request targets the correct branch.

 For versioning our libraries and packages we use [semantic versioning](https://semver.org/).
 Release versions are calculated from the branching history of the repository, using [GitVersion](https://gitversion.net/).